So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 I urge you to find these supplies around your house.
 Please don’t go out and buy anything.
 You are broke here!
 Use what you have and make due until you find some order in your mess.
 Later, you can create a fund for pretty office supplies!

-You may like apps or spreadsheets on a computer to do your budget.
-And if you can find a system that will help you make budgeting fun, I say go for it.
+You can use apps or spreadsheets on a computer to do your budget.
+And if you can find a system that will help you make budgeting fun, go for it.

 Creating A Budget